Menu Main body content

 The War Amps advocates for individual amputees who have encountered discrimination or red tape in accessing health care, important financial benefits and/or legal rights.

-If you are facing roadblocks in securing benefits or services through Veterans Affairs Canada/Department of National Defence, The War Amps can help.
+If you are facing roadblocks in securing benefits or services through VAC or DND, The War Amps can help.

 Legislative Change

-Sharing our information, resources and long-standing knowledge of amputation with Government and policy-makers, The War Amps pursues legislative changes that better address the needs of all Canadian war amputees and their families, now and in the future.
+By sharing our information, resources and long-standing knowledge of amputation with policy-makers and government, The War Amps pursues legislative changes that better address the needs of all Canadian war amputees and their families.

-The War Amps works in close collaboration with The National Council of Veteran Associations in Canada (NCVA) to ensure the position and concerns of seriously disabled veterans and, more particularly, veteran amputees are identified and recognized in the NCVA Legislative Program for submission to the Government/Veterans Affairs Canada/Department of National Defence.
+The War Amps works in close collaboration with the National Council of Veteran Associations in Canada (NCVA) to ensure the position and concerns of seriously disabled veterans and, more particularly, amputee veterans are identified and recognized in the NCVA Legislative Program for submission to the government, VAC and DND.